Fortinetics

 • Months 3–6 — documentation deepening, gap remediation, 3PAO selection.

-• Month 12+ — continuous monitoring begins: monthly vulnerability scans, POA&M updates, significant change reviews, annual assessment.
+• Month 12+ — continuous monitoring begins.

 Why Fortinetics for FedRAMP

 Framework overlap advantage.
-Many CSPs pursuing FedRAMP also need SOC 2, ISO 27001, or DoD IL4/IL5.
+Many providers pursuing FedRAMP also need SOC 2, ISO 27001, or DoD IL4/IL5.
 We run these in parallel rather than sequentially when the buyer demands it, with shared controls and a shared evidence pipeline.

 Recent regulatory changes